rimelek/learn-docker/pages/advanced/volume-locations.rst

 .. important::

   The default is usually rootful Docker CE and the other too are obvious.
-  Only the rootful Docker CE needs to run as root, so if you want to use interact with Docker Desktop, don't make the mistake of running the docker commands with sudo:
+  Only the rootful Docker CE needs to run as root, so if you want to interact with Docker Desktop, don't make the mistake of running the docker commands with sudo: